Spending the maximum on housing

 Financial experts recommend that consumers decide how much they want to spend each month on housing before meeting with a lender.

-"Every buyer should create their own budget and know their limits," says Stephen Adamo, president of Weichert Financial Services in Morris Plains, New Jersey.
+"Every buyer should create their own budget and know their limits," says Stephen Adamo, formerly president of Weichert Financial Services in Morris Plains, New Jersey.

-Adamo says many first-time homebuyers experience a sizable change in their housing payments.
+Adamo says many homebuyers, especially first-timers, experience a sizable change in their housing payments.
 Some new owners may go from $500 per month in rent to a monthly mortgage payment of $2,000, he says.

 "You need to deal with payment shock," Adamo says.